microsoft/FabricRTIWorkshop/docs/workshop.md

 1. Click + Create (button is located at top left Menu underneath Home).
 2. Current workspace should be the same one.
-3. Scroll down and choose **Real-Time Dashboard**
+3. Scroll down and choose **Real-Time Dashboard**.
-4. Name it "RTA Dashboard"
+4. Name it "RTA Dashboard".
 5. Click **+ Add tile**.
 6. Click **+ Data source**.
 7. Set the **Database** to "RTADemo" & click Create.